Kinds of types in Scala, part 3: embedding some more info in a type

 Meanwhile, the only methods we will have declared will be methods from String - which our value surely is.
 JVM will never have an opportunity to complain, so as long as compiler is OK about it, it will work.
 It appears, that .asInstanceOf[String @@ Name] is enough to silence it.

-Tagged types, require that we will define a trait/class that will serve as tags.
+Tagged types require that we define a trait/class that will serve as a tag.
 They can quite often be sealed traits that you won’t use anywhere else.
 As long as you have the tags, you can easily lift any type to a tagged type.
 In runtime, they will be untagged though, which might be advantage or disadvantage depending on situation (runtime reflection!).
 In compile time they will create different types, so you have to take that into consideration if you are using any type-level programming - type classes provided for primitives won’t work with tagged types (there is no one-standard for tagging) and you will have to handle it yourself.

 // for convenience people prefer to use case classes for it